EqualExperts/data-studio-exercise-python-sql/README.md

 - how you met the data scientist needs
 - how you did (or would) ensure data quality
 - what would need to change for the solution scale to work with a 10TB dataset with new data arriving each day

+## Your Writeup!

+Please include any instructions, answers and details of any import decisions you made here for the reviewer.